joshkel/gtpp/README.md

 * Automatic verbosity - If test filtering is enabled, because you're trying to zero in on particular problems, `gtpp` automatically switches to more verbose output.
-* Details of test failures - The list of failed tests at the end now includes actual and expected values, instead of forcing you to scroll back up to find details on what went wrong.
+* Details of test failures - The list of failed tests at the end includes actual actual and expected values, instead of forcing you to scroll back up to find details on what went wrong.
-* Smart time output - Google Test prints how long each test takes.  `gtpp` enhances this to only print interesting test cases' times (over 100 ms by default, configurable with `--print-time=N`), to help you focus on slow tests.
+* Smart time output - Google Test prints how long each test takes.  `gtpp` enhances this to only print interesting test cases' times (over 50 ms by default; configurable with `--print-time=N`), to help you focus on slow tests.
 * Unicode output - because every test runner needs ✓ and ✗.
 You can use the `--ascii` option to switch back to plain ASCII if your terminal doesn't